 Disclosure to overseas recipients

 We may choose to, if permitted by law, share and/or disclose your personal information with recipients outside of Australia.
 We are required to notify you with a list of any countries which personal information may be transmitted to, or disclosed where it is practical for us to do so.
-At this point in time, we may share and/or disclose personal information to overseas entities in countries including the UK and the USA.
+At this point in time, we may share and/or disclose personal information to overseas entities in countries including the UK, the USA and Japan.
 If you have any queries regarding our credit reporting policy or wish to find out more regarding any of privacy policies, please contact our Privacy Officer on the details listed above.